zenml-io/zenml/docs/book/component-guide/model-registries/mlflow.md

 ### Deploy a registered model

-Afte you have registered a model in the MLflow model registry, you can also easily deploy it as a prediction service.
+After you have registered a model in the MLflow model registry, you can also easily deploy it as a prediction service.
 Checkout the [MLflow model deployer documentation](../model-deployers/mlflow.md#deploy-from-model-registry) for more information on how to do that.

 ### Interact with registered models